National Debt Relief Review: Pros, Cons, Features, Ratings & More

 • Potential lawsuits.
 A creditor could sue you when you stop your payments.
 You will have to respond and appear in court, and your wages could be garnished.
 Participation in a debt settlement program is not a viable defense in a creditor lawsuit.

-• It takes time.
+• Extended timeframe.
 It will usually take you two to four years to complete a debt settlement program.

 • Tax liabilities.
 If more than $600 in debt is forgiven through your settlements, the amount forgiven must be reported to the IRS.
 It will be taxed as income.